-- (1) The Leadership Committee consists of four members.
+- 1. The Leadership Committee consists of four members.
 Two members are elected at each annual meeting for a two-year term each.
-Each year, the committee will choose one of its members to chair. - a) The purpose of this committee is to identify, and facilitate the training, election and succession of, Church leaders. - (i) This committee is responsible for presenting to the next annual congregational meeting a list of eligible candidates willing to stand for election to vacancies on the Board of Trustees, the Leadership Committee, and the Ministerial Relations Committee. - (ii) A vacancy in the Leadership Committee may be filled by a Board appointment until the next annual congregational meeting. - b) A person may be elected for an additional two-year term, or terms.
-Whether elected, appointed or serving a combination of terms, no person may serve more than six consecutive years on the Leadership Committee. - (2) The Ministerial Relations Committee acts as liaison between the Minister and the congregation and provides insight to the Minister regarding the life of the Church and how it is functioning.
-This committee consists of four members elected by the congregation. - a) A fifth member may be named by the Minister at any time within the Church year, and may serve a term of up to two years from the time he or she is appointed.
-This person may be re-appointed for an additional term or terms. - b) All elected members serve a two-year term each.
-Two members are elected at each annual congregational meeting. - c) A person may be elected for an additional two-year term, or terms. - d) A vacancy of an elected member of this committee may be filled by a Board appointment until the next annual congregational meeting. - e) Whether elected, appointed or serving a combination of terms, no person may serve more than six consecutive years on the Ministerial Relations Committee. - f) The committee will choose one of its members to chair. - g) The committee reports to the Church at least once each year, through a written report published prior to and considered at the Annual Congregational Meeting.

-(3) The Board may develop additional Terms of Reference for the Leadership and Ministerial Relations committees to guide any advisory and support functions these committees may provide to the Board, and to guide any interactions the congregational committees may have with committees appointed by the Board.
+Each year, the committee will choose one of its members to chair. - a.
+The purpose of this committee is to identify and facilitate the training, election, and succession of Church leaders. - i.
+This committee is responsible for presenting to the next annual congregational meeting a list of eligible candidates willing to stand for election to vacancies on the Board of Trustees, the Leadership Committee, and the Ministerial Relations Committee. - ii.
+A vacancy on the Leadership Committee may be filled by a Board appointment until the next annual congregational meeting. - 2.
+A person may be elected for an additional two-year term or terms.
+Whether elected, appointed, or serving a combination of terms, no person may serve more than six consecutive years on the Leadership Committee. - 3.
+The Board may develop additional Terms of Reference for the Leadership committee to guide any advisory and support functions these committees may provide to the Board, and to guide any interactions the congregational committees may have with committees appointed by the Board.